carpentries/instructor-training/_extras/guide.md

 > ## During the Event [Trainer]
 >
-> 1. Introduce yourself (see detailed guid below).
+> 1. Introduce yourself (see detailed guide below).
 > 1. Ask your trainees to introduce themselves to each other.
 > 1. Remind everyone of the code of conduct.
 > 1. Collect attendance.